CKD Classification

 Long term monitoring of renal function, proteinuria and blood pressure should be performed for all patients.
 The principal aim of long term monitoring is to identify the minority of patients with stage G1 and G2 CKD who will go on to develop progressive renal disease.

-• Worsening proteinuria is an adverse prognostic sign.
-In patients with worsening proteinuria which exceeds ACR>70mg/mmol consider referral / discussion with nephrology unless it is known to be caused by diabetes and is appropriately treated. (see Referral Guidelines).
+- Worsening proteinuria is an adverse prognostic sign.
+In patients with worsening proteinuria which exceeds ACR>70mg/mmol consider referral / discussion with nephrology unless it is known to be caused by diabetes and is appropriately treated.
+(See the management of patients with CKD section on Referral Guidelines).

-• Cardiovascular disease - Offer advice on smoking cessation, exercise and lifestyle.
-More on cardiovascular disease.
+- Cardiovascular disease - Offer advice on smoking cessation, exercise and lifestyle.
+(See the management of patients with CKD section on cardiovascular risk reduction.)

 Patient information - CKD G1 and G2